Use conditional formatting to highlight key information in the list view of all system and custom objects.

 You can repeat the procedure to add additional rules.

-- Highlight Fields: If you choose cell as the highlight area, you can add the fields that you want to highlight.
+- Highlight Fields.
+If you choose cell as the highlighted area, you can add the fields that you want to highlight.

-- Rule Criteria: Add rules to get the information that you want to highlight.
-The filters don't support support contains type field operations, or operations on fields that aren't dropdown short or long text fields.
+- Rule Criteria.
+Add rules to get the information that you want to highlight.
+The filters don't support contains type field operations or operations on short or long text fields, unless the are configured as dropdown type.

 to turn conditional formatting on or off.